RedTurtle/deployments.buildout.varnish/README.md

 ```

 ## Requirements ##
-You may want to install this to get this buildout working:
+You may want to install some dependencies to make this buildout work:
 ```bash
 # python stuff
 apt-get install python-dev python-virtualenv